alexwlchan/books.alexwlchan.net/reviews/2022/the-most-precious-of-cargoes.md

 review:
   date_read: 2022-03-17
   format: paperback
-  rating: 4
+  rating: 5
 ---

 A sort-of fairy tale from the second World War.
 Two Jewish parents are being transported with their twin children through a snowy wood, and the father throws his daughter from the train to try to save her life.
 The baby is taken in by a woodcutter's wife, and we see the people who do -- or don't -- let the child into their lives.

-A beautiful little story.
+A beautiful little story of humanity and kindness, in the darkest of times.